 Tutorial - Semester 1 2019/2020 Academic Year: SLSP1190 Identities, Inequalities and Policy in Contemporary Society (Level 1) (taking 4 x one hour tutorials per week, and marking exams)

 Guest Lecture - Semester 2 2019/2020 Academic Year: EDUC5867 Children’s Family and Personal Relationships.
 (MA Childhood Studies, School of Education)

 Associate Fellow, Higher Education Academy (reference number: PR185392)

 Political Studies Review - Yingjie Guo (ed.), Handbook on Class and Social Stratification in China (Volume: 16 issue: 1, page(s): NP99-NP99 Article first published online: November 24, 2017; Issue published: February 1, 2018)

-I am being featured in a video (both English and Chinese subtitles are available) which introduces the live streaming sexuality education program conducted by MSIC.
+I was being featured in a video (both English and Chinese subtitles are available) which introduces the live streaming sexuality education program conducted by MSIC.
 Since the beginning of 2019, I have partaken in this project as a volunteer teacher, and have taught over 5,800 Chinese primary school, middle school, and high school students.

 - Social Stratification (Class, Gender, Sexuality)

 - Working Class: Taxi Drivers, and Vocational School Students